Platinum Jubilee Pageant

 The Platinum Jubilee Pageant was held on Sunday, 5 June 2022 near Buckingham Palace, as part of Queen Elizabeth II's Platinum Jubilee celebrations.
 Conceived and directed by David Zolkwer with Pageant Master, Adrian Evans, it featured over 10,000 people from across the United Kingdom and the Commonwealth and combined street arts, music, puppets, carnival and costume to celebrate the Queen's reign, as well as honouring the collective service of people and communities across the United Kingdom.

 Date and location

 The pageant was a major event of the 2022 Platinum Jubilee celebrations for Queen Elizabeth II.
 It took place on 5 June 2022, a Sunday and the last day of the extended Jubilee weekend.
 The money for the event, which was estimated to cost £15 million, was raised from corporate sponsors and individuals.

+The event was broadcast by the BBC and had a peak viewing figure of 8.7 million and an average audience of 6.3 million people.

+Preparation

+Pageant attendees with vehicles (including Daleks, motorbikes and bicycles) the buses and the celebrities riding them, first assembled at Horse Guards Parade in the early morning to prepare for the Pageant.
+This also included numerous interviews with news crews and journalists.

+The Pageant Route

 It involved more than 10,000 people and covered a 3km route, similar in length to the path taken by the Queen during her coronation.

-The event was broadcast by the BBC and had a peak viewing figure of 8.7 million and an average audience of 6.3 million people.
+All the vehicles prepared to depart Horse Guards Parade at 14:00 and would go towards Whitehall, where dancers would merge in pre designated areas in front of the buses in the era they represented.
+They then proceeded through Admiralty Arch and down the Mall; then past the specially erected Royal Box at Constitutional Hill and past Buckingham Palace.
+It would then proceed along Spur Road and then up Birdcage Walk.
+Finally then through Horse Guards Road and back to Horse Guards Parade.
+The route took 1.5 hours to complete.